tweag/haskell-training/material/basics.md

 ---

-Another kind of data type (called sum types) we can define is one which could contain one of several options
+In the examples above, we refer to `MkPerson` and `MkPerson1` as constructors.
+Data types can have more than one constructor:

 ```haskell
 data TrafficLight